-4.15.1.
+4.17.1.
 Full Power Mode

 This mode has the highest average power consumption, but it is the most accurate navigation mode and supports the most dynamic motion scenarios.
 Full Power is required during initial satellite acquisition, tracking, & navigation and while receiving SGEE assistance data.
+This is the default.

-4.15.2.
+4.17.2.
 SmartGNSS